Projects

 This project focuses on improving healthcare by involving patients in research at Metro North (MN).
 This research aims to identify and address training and resource gaps in consumer engagement, ensuring that partnerships between researchers and patients are well-supported for genuine and impactful collaboration.

-Why this work is needed
+Why this work was needed

 Recognising the value of involving patients in healthcare, Metro North (MN) and national standards prioritise and emphasize the importance of consumer partnerships in research.
 However, not all collaborations yield positive results.
 Despite guidelines, some partnerships fall short, revealing a gap between MN's strategic plan and patient-reported experiences.
 This project is crucial to understanding where training and resource gaps exist.
 By pinpointing these gaps, the research aims to enhance the quality of partnerships, ensuring that each collaboration is adequately supported.